 Consider in advance whether you are taking suitable academic exams at Ordinary, Higher or A-level.
 You should aim for a balance of arts and sciences subjects at SCE Higher or A level.
 The following subjects are particularly relevant: maths and/or physics; english; art and design.
 The following subjects are helpful but not essential: chemistry, geography, history and languages It is equally important that you take subjects that you are interested in and know that you are good at.

 … to find out more about a career in architecture?

 Try to get work experience in an architect’s office or on a building site if you can.
-Take part in a workshop organised by local architects or the RIAS (Royal Institute of Architects in Scotland).
-Please ask your careers adviser or check the RIAS website for details.
-The RIAS is based in Edinburgh and holds an annual one-day careers event in June.
+Please ask your careers adviser or check the RIAS website.

 ... to apply for university entry?

 Visit the Education section of the RIAS website.
 This includes a list of Architecture Schools in Scotland.
-Visit the RIBA websites: www.riba.org (click on ‘education’ then ‘becoming an architect’).
+Visit the RIBA website (click on ‘education’ then ‘become an architect’).
 This includes information on Architecture Schools throughout the UK.
 It is important that you take time to select the right architecture schools to apply to since they vary considerably in their approaches and entry requirements.
 You should contact universities directly to arrange a visit or to order a prospectus.

 Please note that it is preferable, for entry to architecture school, to be able to sketch and draw freehand.
 The necessary technical drawing and design skills are taught at university, however some schools of architecture require a portfolio of work to demonstrate your early creative skills and visual awareness.